TRON-Bioinformatics/k4neo/README.md

 ### Commercial Use

 Any use of this software for **commercial purposes** — including but not limited to use within a for-profit organization, integration into a commercial product or service, or any use intended to directly or indirectly generate revenue — requires a **separate written commercial license agreement** with TRON gGmbH.
-Such use without a license may constitute infringement of patents owned by TRON gGmbH.
+Such use without a license may constitute infringement of patents filed by TRON gGmbH.

 To inquire about a commercial license, please contact:
 📧 [patents@tron-mainz.de](mailto:patents@tron-mainz.de)